How to Choose the Best USP <800> HD Surface Sampling Kit

-This guide provides the tools you need to compare surface sampling kits based on price, customer service and quality.
-With the information presented here, you should be able to make a well-informed purchasing decision, and one that will help you meet the expectation of USP 800 and medication compounding reviews by the Joint Commission.
+This article helps compare USP <800> surface sampling kits on the market based on laboratory accreditation, ease of use, analytical capabilities, reporting limits and several other important factors.
+With the information presented below, you should be able to make a well-informed purchasing decision that will help you meet the expectations of USP <800>, NAPRA and medication compounding and administration reviews by the Joint Commission (the Joint Commission launched its Medication Compounding Certification program and awarded its first certificate under the program in 2017).

 Using a surface sampling kit is an easy and convenient way to collect samples of potential HD contamination on workplace surfaces.
-Kits typically contain all or most of what you need to collect samples and send them to the laboratory for analysis, including the sampling media, shipping supplies and peripherals such as forms and instructions.
+Kits typically contain all or most of what you need to collect samples and send them to the laboratory for analysis, including the sampling media, shipping supplies, forms and instructions.

-The main benefit of a kit, as opposed to stand-alone media for single HDs, is that a kit makes it easy for you to have individual samples analyzed for multiple HDs.
+The primary benefit of a kit with laboratory analysis, as opposed to standalone sampling for individual HDs, is that a kit makes it easy for you to have individual samples analyzed for multiple HDs.
 This type of analysis is sometimes referred to as a ‘scan’, and is made possible by the laboratory’s use of a highly sensitive and specific analytical technique called High-Pressure Liquid Chromatography with tandem Mass Spectrometry, or LC/MS/MS for short.
 A laboratory’s ability to analyze for multiple HDs on a single sample is a clear indication that LC/MS/MS is being used, and the advantage is that very small amounts of HDs can be detected, identified and quantified while virtually eliminating the risk of obtaining false positive results.

-Given that the analysis of surface samples is technically advanced, it is important to realize that you are not just buying a kit.
+Given that the analysis of surface samples is technically advanced, it is important to realize that you are not just buying a sampling kit.
 You are also buying laboratory analytical services.
-Therefore, the performance of a kit is directly related to the quality of the analysis and service you receive from the laboratory.
+As such, the performance of a kit is directly related to the quality of the analysis and service you receive from the laboratory.

 The question then becomes how best to choose the right kit and the right laboratory to perform the analysis.
 There are a number of criteria you can base your evaluation on.
 To take some of the guess-work out of a decision like this, here is a run-down of some important points for you to consider: